rjferguson21/big-bang/docs/developer/package-integration/package-integration-flux.md

 {{- end }}
 ```

-> Other secrets can be added for credentials, certificates, etc. by creating a file names `secret-<name>.yaml`.
+> Other secrets can be added for credentials, certificates, etc. by creating a file named `bigbang/templates/$PKGNAME/secret-<name>.yaml`.
 Big Bang is responsible for creating these secrets using values from the user.
 More details are included in the integration documentation for databases, object stores, sso, etc.

 ### Package Values